Explore Our Video Courses Designed for Adult Sunday Schools

 Zephaniah’s Protology in Eschatology: A Major Theme in a Minor Prophet

 Taught by Dr. Mark Winder, this course explores the book of Zephaniah in its context, demonstrating how the prophet utilizes protological themes to construct an eschatological picture pointing to the great Day of the Lord.
-Beginning with an introduction to covenantal themes and establishment of
+Beginning with an introduction to covenantal themes and establishing the

 The Gospel of John: A Study in the Truth (Chapters 1–10)